 In part one, articles by Alison Powell and Edna Brophy and Greig de Peuter can be highlighted.

 Powell compares the development of the Internet to that of the mobile Internet.
 As it is well known, the former was primarily accomplished using a model of openness starting with the technical protocol (TCPIP) that allows the Internet to work seamlessly.
-Such transparency in turn gave birth to the democratic and cyberlibertarian imaginaries of the Internet, as well as to the idea of Internet Governance and its multi-stakeholder approach.
+Such transparency, in turn, gave birth to the democratic and cyberlibertarian imaginaries of the Internet, as well as to the idea of Internet Governance and its multi-stakeholder approach.
 Free/Open Source Software can also be seen as part of such developments and imaginaries.

 The mobile Internet has followed almost the opposite path of development, especially when we consider devices and access to the radio spectrum.
 The latter requires that mobile providers bid large sums of capital to access spectrum.
 And the development of devices is highly competitive and thus far from open.
 There is not ONE mobile Internet network.
 On the contrary, the mobile Internet is comprised of a plethora of networks some of which do not even talk to each other.

-This has a clear impact on the users and consumers of the mobile Internet.
+This has a definite impact on the users and consumers of the mobile Internet.
 First, device choice is limited in many countries, and device portability is restricted across mobile networks.
 And second, the emergence of mobile apps, mostly undertaken by independent software developers, is controlled by the large IT companies that place limits on how the apps should be developed.
 This model of software development is probably not as open as that of Free/Open Source Software.
 “The move to the mobile Internet returns many forms of corporate control to the communications ecosystem and adds new forms such as the management of the app economy through the solicitation of contribution without the facilitation of peer governance” (pg.
 35).

 This does not mean that alternatives do not exist.
 Powell cites the example of Openmoko, a startup that tried to open the process of production of a mobile device with limited success.
 The initiative faced several issues and folded a couple of years ago due to financial problems.
 But the point remains: we need to find ways to bring back peer governance mechanisms into the development of the mobile Internet.

 Brophy and de Peuter address the so-called mobile circuit of exploitation which essentially traces the production cycle of mobile devices which in turn has a global character.
 They identify six moments in the cycle: extraction, assembly, design, mobile work, support, and disassembly.
 Extraction is linked to the mining of two essential minerals: Coltan and Tantalum.
-Such mining is mostly undertaken in developing countries (DRC being one of the most known countries here) under harrowing labor conditions which include not only intense exploitation but also sexual violence and ecological degradation.
+Such mining is mostly undertaken in developing countries (DRC is one of the most known countries here) under harrowing labor conditions which include not only intense exploitation but also sexual violence and ecological degradation.

 Assembly refers to the factories where mobile devices are actually produced.
 While Foxconn is the best example here.
 Factories with the same harsh labor conditions or worse can be found in India, Mexico, and Vietnam.
 Migration to these places of production is an essential factor to keep in mind.
 In this regard, some countries in the EU now host IT factories where Bulgarians and Romanians among other work.